 District Magistrates are part of the unified judicial system of the Pennsylvania court system and are governed by the Pennsylvania Rules of Court.
-On a local level, they are under the supervision of President Judge Ronald Vican.
-The daily administration of the district courts are under the supervision of the District Justice Administrator, Debra Krom.
-Please see our Courts page for contact information.
+On a local level, they are under the supervision of President Judge Worthington.
+Please see the Monroe County Courts page for contact information.

 Magisterial District Justices handle all traffic cases, including parking tickets, other minor criminal cases and civil cases involving amounts up to $8,000.
 District Justices also set bail and conduct preliminary hearings in misdemeanor and felony criminal cases to determine if the cases should be dismissed or transferred to the Court of Common Pleas for further proceedings.

 The Stroud Area Regional Police Department provides police services to the Borough of Stroudsburg, the Borough of East Stroudsburg, and the Township of Stroud.
 Each of these municipalities is covered by a separate Magisterial District Justice.

 Parking tickets are issued by Parking Enforcement Officers who operate under the auspices of the Borough of East Stroudsburg OR the Borough of Stroudsburg, These Parking Enforcement Officers are not part of the Stroud Area Regional Police Department.
 Rather, they function separately and apart from the police department, and report directly to their respective boroughs.

 In Stroudsburg Borough, parking tickets can be paid in person at the Stroudsburg Municipal Building, 2nd Floor, 7th & Sarah Sts., via US mail, or by dropping the sealed ticket, along with the fine, into the red parking ticket collection boxes placed in the borough.
 Among other locations, a red parking ticket collection box is mounted at the side door of the Municipal Building, and another is mounted at the northeast corner of N. 7th and Main Streets, Stroudsburg.